brentley/ecsworkshop/content/capacity_providers/tabs/ec2_spot.md

 You will get a json response indicating that the cluster update has been applied.

-If you go back to the ECS console and select the `container-demo`cluster, you will see the new Capacity provider on the `CapacityProviders`tab.
+If you go back to the ECS console and select the `container-demo` cluster, you will see the new Capacity provider on the `CapacityProviders` tab.
 If you go to the `ECS Instances` tab, you will see that we now have 4 EC2 instances, 2 of each Capacity provider.
 This is because we have specified an 80% as target capacity on Cluster Auto Scaling so we allow some room for new tasks to be scheduled without needing to wait for new instances to come up.
-It's a best practice to overprovision a bit to allow faster task scaling and faster launch of task replacements when a Spot Instance is interrupted.
+It's a best practice to overprovision your cluster a bit to allow faster task scaling and faster launch of task replacements when a Spot Instance is interrupted.
 If you don't want to leave any extra room, you can adjust the `targetCapacity` value to 100.

 ![ecsdemo-cluster-registered-instances](/images/ecs-container-demo-registered-instances.png)